rodrigomenon/Coursera_Capstone/week04/the-battle-of-neighborhoods.md

-This folder contains all the Jupyter Notebook's used in week o4 of the course.
+This folder contains all the Jupyter Notebooks used in the fourth week of the course.